apache/kyuubi/docs/sql/rules.md

   we can make staging partition data size small and last partition data size big.

-## How to use Kyuubi SQL extensions
+## How to use Kyuubi SQL extension

 1. you need to choose Apache Spark branch-3.1 or higher version with Kyuubi binary tgz.
 2. if you want to compile Kyuubi by yourself, the maven opt should add `-Pkyuubi-extension-spark_3.1`